 Agusti Torello continues to be one of the most respected and widely known Cava producers in Spain today.
 It is an impeccably run and superbly equipped boutique sparkling wine house, established in 1950 by Agusti Torello Mata from a family of tailors and musicians.
-Their mantra is to produce only the very best Cavas; made in a very rich and powerful style, their wines are better suited to the dinner table than the role of aperitif.
+Their mantra is to produce only the very best Cavas; made in a vibrant and powerful style; their wines are better suited to the dinner table than the role of aperitif.
 However, the real talking point is their prestige cuvee Kripta, which comes in a replica Roman amphora bottle and is perhaps Spain’s most iconic sparkling wine.
 It invokes Krug with its power, the intensity of flavor and concentration – proof indeed, that Cava is not a poor man’s Champagne!

 7. Pares Balta

 - Monday to Sunday: 9:30 to 18:30h, Spanish/English/Catalan

 One of our favorite wineries, Pares Balta, is run by a very charming family and boasts two female winemakers – Marta Casas and Maria Jimenez – something of a rarity in Spain, even today.
 The property has been making wine since the late 18th century and is a delight to visit, not least because of the infectious enthusiasm of its very welcoming owners.
 In addition to Cava, they produce a range of excellent still wines.
 However, we’re particularly taken with the Cava Blanca Cuisine, an extraordinarily generous and opulent Cava that deserves to be savored over a long dinner, which will undoubtedly be on the cards at Spain’s most convivial wine estate.